Products and services

 In order for detergents and cleaning agents (chemical products) to be certified, they must contain the 26 potentially allergenic substances only in very limited quantities.
 The Allergy Seal of Quality bans them at concentrations 10 times lower than the Swiss law.

-The criteria for detergents and cleaning agents as well as a list of ingredients that are permitted only to a limited extent can be found here.
+The criteria for the certification of detergents and cleaning agents as well as a list of ingredients that are permitted only to a limited extent can be found here.

 In order for mite protection covers (encasings) to be certified, allergens must be kept away from allergy sufferers in accordance with a specified percentage by retaining the allergens (barrier).

-You can find the criteria for encasings here.
+You can find the criteria for the certification of encasings here.

 The materials and weave may differ, but this does not affect the permeability of mite allergens.
 Fabric samples can be ordered from the manufacturers.
 You will find the contact details at the bottom of the respective product.